Top tips for managing your mortgage

 Good to know

-If your initial deal comes to an end and you don’t do anything, we’ll automatically transfer you to our Mortgage Variable Rate or discounted Mortgage Variable Rate (depending on the terms of your existing mortgage).
+If your initial Skipton mortgage deal comes to an end and you don’t do anything, we’ll automatically transfer you to our Mortgage Variable Rate or discounted Mortgage Variable Rate (depending on the terms of your existing mortgage).

-Although the Bank of England made several base rate rises across 2022 and 2023, to protect our members we haven’t passed all of those increases onto our Mortgage Variable Rate.
-However, if our Mortgage Variable Rate (or discounted Mortgage Variable Rate) is higher than your initial rate, your payments will increase.
+If our Mortgage Variable Rate (or discounted Mortgage Variable Rate) is higher than your initial rate, your payments will increase.

 Here at Skipton Building Society we offer a range of mortgages with fixed and variable rates.
 There are pros and cons to each type of mortgage, which is why a chat with one of our mortgage advisers or your broker could come in useful.
 It’s all about finding what works best for you.